kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 3) Configuration parameters get erased when re-starting the Pi or Node Red server.
 4) Resize your browser tab (zoom in/out) to get all the dashboard groups to align correctly on the page.
 You can hit F11 to go full screen.

+## Upgrading

+Via the projects tool, you can update your Dashboard to the latest dashboard version.
+Create a new clone of the project and name it ```N1MM_Dashboard_<DATE>```.
+All your settings (lon, lat, database, configuration user settings) will be kept as they are global variables.

 ## To Do

 The laundry list is huge.
 These are just a few.